Clastify logo

 The energy-level model

-The molecular energy-level model gives the same idea in quantum terms.
-Molecules cannot absorb just any amount of vibrational energy; they absorb photons whose energies correspond to allowed changes between molecular energy levels.
-After absorption, the energy may be shared in collisions or re-emitted as infrared radiation in random directions.
+The molecular energy-level model explains the same idea using quantum language.
+Molecules cannot absorb just any amount of vibrational energy; they absorb photons whose energies match allowed changes between molecular energy levels.
+After absorption, collisions may share the energy, or the molecule may re-emit it as infrared radiation in random directions.

 Limits of the resonance picture